queryverse/Vega.jl/README.md

 |[![VegaLite](http://pkg.julialang.org/badges/VegaLite_0.4.svg)](http://pkg.julialang.org/?pkg=VegaLite&ver=0.4) | N/A | [![Build Status](https://travis-ci.org/fredo-dedup/VegaLite.jl.svg?branch=master)](https://travis-ci.org/fredo-dedup/VegaLite.jl) | [![Coverage Status](https://coveralls.io/repos/github/fredo-dedup/VegaLite.jl/badge.svg?branch=master)](https://coveralls.io/github/fredo-dedup/VegaLite.jl?branch=master) |

-This package provides access to the Vega-Lite high-level visualization grammar (http://vega.github.io/vega-lite/) from within Julia .
-Install with
+This package provides access to the Vega-Lite high-level visualization grammar (http://vega.github.io/vega-lite/) from Julia.
-`Pkg.add("VegaLite")` (or `Pkg.clone("https://github.com/fredo-dedup/VegaLite.jl.git")`
-until it hasn't reached the official repository).
-You can use the integrated documentation (e.g. `? config_mark`) to get the full list of properties.

 Vega-Lite is a simpler version of the Vega grammar allowing smaller and more expressive chart specifications.
-If you don't find this library powerful enough for your needs you can turn to Vega.jl (https://github.com/johnmyleswhite/Vega.jl) on which this project is largely based (thanks !).
+If you don't find this library powerful enough for your needs you can turn to Vega.jl (https://github.com/johnmyleswhite/Vega.jl) on which this project is partially based (thanks !).

-##TODO:
-- IJulia/Jupyter integration
-- More tests
-- Implement missing sub-specs : `transform`, `bin`,..
+Install with `Pkg.add("VegaLite")` (or `Pkg.clone("https://github.com/fredo-dedup/VegaLite.jl.git")`
+until it reaches the official repository).
+You can use the integrated documentation, e.g. `? config_mark` to get the full list of properties of the `config_mark` function.

+The julia functions follow pretty closely the Vega-Lite JSON format: `data_values()` creates the `{"data": {values: { ...} }}` part of the spec file, etc.
+Only two functions are added:
+- `svg(Bool)` : sets the drawing mode of the plots, SVG if `true`, canvas if `false`.
+Default = `true`
+- `buttons(Bool)` : indicates if the plot should be accompanied with links 'Save as PNG', 'View source' and 'Open in Vega Editor'.

+Currently, VegaLite.jl works with IJulia/Jupyter, Escher and in the standard REPL (a browser window will open).

-Any contribution, PR or issue, is welcome !
+All contributions, PR or issue, are welcome !

 ##Examples: